-I bet that you will like my favorite and best mashed potatoes below.
-It’s also a family favorite.
-And once you’ve tasted it, you will pray that you had made even more of it.
+I bet that you will like my favorite and best mashed potatoes recipe below.
+It is also a family favorite, especially for Thanksgiving.
+And once you have tasted it, you will pray that you had made even more of it.

-It’s a great side for grilled or pan fried fish by the way, this olive mash.
+It is a great side for grilled or pan fried fish by the way, this olive mash.

 But why would you want to add olives to mashed potatoes?

-Why not, you mean!
 Some people add cooked carrots, spinach, broccoli, kale or whatever vegetable to their mash.
-So why not try and add a handful of green olives for instance?
+So why not try something different this time and add a handful of green olives for instance?

-Best Mashed Potatoes with Green Olives
+Best Mashed Potatoes Ever with Green Olives

 What this mash is all about is that little crunch the olives bits give it.
-The moment you taste it, you will understand what I’m talking about here.
+The moment you taste it, you will understand what I am talking about here.

 I call it my best mashed potatoes ever!
 And I have every reason to do so.
-It’s a highly surprising combo maybe but worth every second of your time!
-Try it out!
+It is a highly surprising combo maybe but worth every second of your time!

-Do you love recipes with green olives?
+Are you looking for more recipes with green olives?

 - 2 lbs potatoes for mash (900 g)